-- Take 15 to 20 minutes a day to sit quietly, relax, breathe deeply and think of a peaceful situation.
+- Take 15 to 20 minutes a day to sit quietly, relax, breathe deeply and think of something peaceful.

 - Engage in physical activity regularly.
 Do what you enjoy — walk, swim, ride a bike or do yoga.
 Letting go of the tension in your body will help you feel a lot better.

 - Try to do at least one thing every day that you enjoy, even if you only do it for 15 minutes..

 How can I live a more relaxed life?

 Here are some positive healthy habits you may want to develop to manage stress and live a more relaxed life.

 - Think ahead about what may upset you.
 Have a plan ready to deal with situations.
 Some things you can avoid.
 For example, spend less time with people who bother you.
 Avoid driving in rush-hour traffic.

 - Learn to say “no.” Don’t promise too much.

 - Give up the bad habits.
 Too much alcohol, cigarettes or caffeine can increase stress.
 If you smoke, make the decision to quit now.

 - Slow down.
 Try to “pace” not “race.”
 Plan ahead and allow enough time to get the most important things done.